 “I don’t think it is right to say that the kids make the place look dirty.
 Does that mean it is okay if they are rich or they look good enough?
 That would be classist,” said Colin.

 Classist is the keyword.
 For Gen Z, like Colin and his fellows, Social Disparity is a serious issue.
 In fact, it is the third most crucial issue for Gen Z according to UMN Consulting’s research.

 They reject exclusivity and embrace inclusivity.
 In the SCBD kids’ case, they demand equal access to the so-called-elite area.

 Another Gen Z, Albertus Aditya (22), highlights that the ‘SCBD’ kids are in the stage of looking for their true selves.
 Therefore, in his opinion, socialization is more needed than just dumping them out of the area.

 “I believe we do not need to repel them, as long as they follow the local regulations well.
 If things get uncontrollable in the future, it is better to educate them about what to do after they are no longer allowed to gather there,” said Aditya.

-One of UMN’s lecturers and researchers, Elissa Dwi Lestari, states that the stark contrast between those two generations’ lifestyles can cause friction called the Generational Gap.
+UMN’s lecturer and researcher, Elissa Dwi Lestari, states that the stark contrast between those two generations’ lifestyles can cause friction called the Generation Gap.

 “These young Gen Z collide with class and generational differences in Sudirman.
 In the end, their existence is not recognized as the dominant subculture.
 Unfortunately, we are not in Japan, where there is a district that accommodates fashion in all its quirks.
 We need time and public acceptance to get there, and it is a long process,” said her.